 How to Apply for Graduate Studies

 An Admissions Committee, chaired by the Associate Chair for Graduate Affairs, Admissions and Awards Committee evaluates applications for admission to graduate studies in the Department of Earth Sciences.
-It is strongly advised that you contact your professor(s) of choice well before you apply to discuss their interest in taking on new students and potential projects.
+You must contact your professor(s) of choice well before you apply to discuss their interest in taking on new students and potential projects.
 Prospective students must be both: 1) deemed admissible by the Graduate Affairs, Admissions and Awards Committee; and 2) accepted by a faculty supervisor, who is responsible for contributing part of the student’s funding.

-Everything you need to know is in the instructions that follow, but please contact the Graduate Administrator with any questions:
+For general admission about graduate studies at the University of Toronto, refer to Graduate Viewbook and the School of Graduate Studies website.
+Information about the application process is in the instructions that follow, but please contact the Graduate Administrator with any questions:

 Department of Earth Sciences

 Toronto, Ontario, Canada,

 - If you are a first-time applicant, click the link to Create an Account to begin your application.
 You will receive a verification code via email as part of the account creation process.
 After entering your verification code, you will create a password for your account.

 - You may save and return to the application at any point in the process.

 - You will be required to enter information for two referees.
 Your referees will automatically receive a notification email that they have been requested to complete a reference for your application, along with instructions to submit their reference letter in the application system.